Aides told Trump to promote peaceful protests before Jan 6

 “I’m not there.
 I suggested it several times Monday and Tuesday and he refused,” Ms Hicks responded.

-Ms Hicks said Mr Herschmann “had made the same ... recommendation directly to the President and that he had refused to do so”.
+Ms Hicks said Mr Herschmann “had made the same ... recommendation directly to the president and that he had refused”.

 “Mr Hirschman said that he had already recommended ... that the president convey a message that people should be peaceful on January 6, and the president had refused to do that,” she said.